 What if we decide not to accept the valuation?

-The item is returned to your Worksop shop by free tracked and insured delivery.
+The item is returned to your Worksop shop by free tracked and signed-for delivery.
 There is no fee and no obligation to sell.

 How is the charity paid after accepting?